Non-stop flights to Busan (PUS)

 Flights from China to Busan

-From Haikou, you can fly non-stop to Busan with Air Busan.
+From Beijing, you can fly non-stop with Air China (Star Alliance) or Korean Air (SkyTeam).

 From Qingdao, you can fly non-stop with Air Busan or Korean Air (SkyTeam).

-From Shanghai, there are 4 airlines that have direct services to Busan, which are Asiana Airlines (Star Alliance), China Eastern (SkyTeam), Korean Air (SkyTeam) and Shanghai Airlines.
+From Shanghai, there are 5 airlines that have direct services to Busan, which are China Eastern (SkyTeam), Jeju Air, Korean Air (SkyTeam), Shanghai Airlines and Spring Airlines.

-From Shenyang, you can fly non-stop with Asiana Airlines (Star Alliance) or China Southern (SkyTeam).
-This is a seasonal route that starts in November and ends in January.
+From Shijiazhuang, you can fly non-stop to Busan with Jeju Air.
+This is a seasonal route that starts in April and ends in October.

-From Xi'an, the only airline with direct flights is Air Busan.
+From Xi'an, direct flights are offered by Air Busan.

-From Yanji, you can fly non-stop with Air Busan or China Southern (SkyTeam).
+From Yanji, you can fly non-stop with Air Busan or Eastar Jet.

-From Zhangjiajie, you can fly non-stop with Air Busan or Shanghai Airlines.
+From Zhangjiajie, you can fly non-stop with Air Busan or Jeju Air.

 Flights from Guam to Busan